 Central to Christian faith is the belief in a Triune God who creates and sustains life.
-Central to the collective teachings of the Far East, however, is the belief in an energy force.
+Central to the collective teachings of the Far East, however, is the belief in an energy force (which is different from the Orthodox understanding of God's energy, or grace).
 Depending on the particular variants of one Eastern religion or another, the energy can be named or unnamed, personal or impersonal, but it is said to be universal and the driving force behind all life.
 Christians looking to justify their involvement in Eastern practices (reiki or otherwise) sometimes argue that the term “energy” is merely an Eastern metaphor for the same God in whom they believe.
-Likewise, there are Easterners who argue that the Judeo-Christian belief in God is merely a personified reference to the energy force, and that this personification stands in the way of their true “enlightenment.”22 From the Orthodox perspective, however, neither argument is correct.
+Likewise, there are Easterners who argue that the Judeo-Christian belief in God is merely a personified reference to the energy force, and that this personification stands in the way of their true “enlightenment.”22 From the Orthodox perspective, however, neither argument is accurate.

 By looking at how the so called universal life energy is thought to operate, according to Eastern teachings in general, the fallacy in attempting to equate it with the Christian God becomes quite clear.
-In the Eastern religions, life itself is regarded as nothing more than energy.
-Each person’s essence is thought to be only transitory; it is neither created nor destroyed, but only reincarnated into one body after another.
-All living (and sometimes nonliving) beings are thought to share in the same life energy, which is why it is called universal.
+In the Eastern religions, the life of any person’s being is thought to be only transitory; it is neither created nor destroyed, but only reincarnated into one body after another.
+All living (and sometimes nonliving) beings are thought to consist of the same life energy, which is why it is called universal.
 Although some of the Eastern religions refer to gods, there is no Father figure, no Creator; neither is there a Spirit who intervenes nor a Redeemer who saves.
-There is only energy.
-In this sense, everything is the same: people, cows, flowers, stones, gods—they all share a common, ever-fluctuating, universal essence.
+There is only energy, only one essence.
+In this sense, everything is the same: people, cows, flowers, stones, gods—they all share a common, ever-fluctuating, universal identity.

 If one believes in this type of resurrection, then reincarnation involving multiple bodies and earthly lives per identity is impossible.
 Without reincarnation, however, what happens to the universal life energy upon one’s physiological expiration?
-If energy is really an anonymous reference to God, as some claim, is His essence partially destroyed every time a human dies?—every time an animal is slaughtered for meat, a bug accidentally stepped on, a bacterium killed by antibiotics, a blade of grass mowed?
-Certainly not, but this must necessarily be argued as the case if God is to be equated with an energy responsible for life.
+If a created being's energy is the same as the essence of God, as some claim, is He partially destroyed every time a human dies?—every time an animal is slaughtered for meat, a bug accidentally stepped on, a bacterium killed by antibiotics, a blade of grass mowed?
+Certainly not, but this must necessarily be argued as the case if God's essence is to be equated with an energy responsible for life.

 Furthermore, if God’s essence is an energy, and if the energy is universal, then it follows that God’s essence is also universal.
 This concept, albeit without the mention of God, is the crux of all Eastern beliefs.
 In fact, it is the very reason for practices such as meditation and yoga; they are meant to enable people to fully recognize and revel in their supposed oneness with the supreme force of energy.
 To equate this energy in any way with God, then, is to imply that God’s essence is something that people can and do share.